nicholas-leonard/dp/doc/data.md

 <a name="dp.DataSet.__init"/>
 ### dp.DataSet(which_set, inputs, [targets, axes, sizes]) ###
-TODO
-DataSet{
-    which_set = string                  -- "train", "valid" or "test" set
+Constructs a training, validation or test DataSet from [a set of] [DataTensor](#dp.DataTensor) `inputs` and `targets`.

+`which_set` is a string of value `'train'`, `'valid'` or `'test'` for identifying sets used for training, cross-validation and testing, respectively.

-    inputs = dp.DataTensor | torch.Tensor | table-- Inputs of the DataSet taking the form of torch.Tensor with 2 dimensions, or more if topological is true.
+`inputs` is either a [DataTensor](#dp.DataTensor), a torch.Tensor or a table.
+Inputs of the DataSet taking the form of torch.Tensor with 2 dimensions, or more if topological is true.
 Alternatively, inputs may take the form of a table of such torch.Tensors.
 The first dimension of the torch.Tensor(s) should be of size number of examples.
     [targets = dp.DataTensor | torch.Tensor | table]-- Targets of the DataSet taking the form of torch.Tensor with 1-2 dimensions.
 Alternatively, targets may take the form of a table of such torch.Tensors.
 The first dimension of the torch.Tensor(s) should index examples.
     [axes = table]                      -- Optional.
 Used when supplied inputs is a torch.Tensor, in order to convert it to dp.DataTensor.
 In which case, it is a table defining the order and nature of each dimension of a tensor.
 Two common examples would be the archtypical MLP input : {"b", "f"}, or a common image representation :      {"b", "h", "w", "c"}.
 Possible axis symbols are :      1.
 Standard Axes:        "b" : Batch/Example        "f" : Feature        "t" : Class      2.
 Image Axes        "c" : Color/Channel        "h" : Height        "w" : Width        "d" : Dept      Defaults to the dp.DataTensor default.
     [sizes = table | torch.LongTensor]  -- Optional.
 Used when supplied inputs is a torch.Tensor, in order to convert it to dp.DataTensor.
 In which case, it is a table or torch.LongTensor identifying the sizes of the commensurate dimensions in axes.
 This should be supplied if the dimensions of the data is different from the number of elements in the axes table, in which case it will be used to : data:resize(sizes).
 Defaults to dp.DataTensor default.